Factorio-Access/Factorio-Access-Launcher/README.md

 Picker tool: For a detected entity, SHIFT + Q. This brings to hand more of the selected entity's item form, if you have it in your inventory.

 Nudge building by one tile: CONTROL + SHIFT + DIRECTION, where the direction is one of W A S D.

-Pick up nearby items on the ground or on top of nearby belts: Hold F

 Copy building settings: With empty hand, SHIFT + RIGHT BRACKET on the building